 Says Christensen, “Both Odyssey and THEMIS are in excellent health and we look forward to years more science with them.”

-NASA launched the Mars Odyssey spacecraft April 7, 2001.
-Odyssey arrived at Mars Oct.
-24, 2001.
-After arrival the spacecraft spent several months in a technique called aerobraking, which involved dipping into the Martian atmosphere to adjust its orbit.
+NASA launched the Mars Odyssey spacecraft on April 7, 2001.
+Odyssey arrived at Mars on October 24, 2001.
+After arrival, the spacecraft spent several months in a technique called aerobraking, which involved dipping into the Martian atmosphere to adjust its orbit.
 In February 2002, science operations began.

 Odyssey is managed by NASA’s Jet Propulsion Laboratory, Pasadena, for NASA’s Science Mission Directorate in Washington.
 Lockheed Martin Space Systems in Denver built the spacecraft.
 JPL and Lockheed Martin collaborate on operating the spacecraft.
-For more about the Mars Odyssey mission, visit: http://mars.jpl.nasa.gov/odyssey .
-For more about THEMIS, see http://themis.asu.edu/ .
 JPL is a division of the California Institute of Technology in Pasadena.